Learn Common French Phrases

 Whether you’re saving up money for your next vacation, reading a travel blog, or you’re about to embark on your next business trip, you should know some basic French phrases before you get there.
-They’ll help you navigate easily, and you’ll receive better customer service and avoid some embarassing mistakes.
+They’ll help you navigate easily, and you’ll receive better customer service and avoid some embarrassing mistakes.
 Not to mention how much French locals will appreciate your efforts.
 Here are some basic but useful French phrases and expressions that you can use while interacting with French locals.

 There are so many reasons to learn French.
 But, travel is perhaps the greatest motivation you can find.
 Whether you’re out enjoying the nightlife of Paris, or you’re joining a sightseeing tour, it’s always worth expanding your French vocabulary.
 As you’re walking around in France, you’ll surely hear these common French expressions: